MicrosoftDocs/openapi-docs/OpenAPI/kiota/using.md

 #### `--serializer (-s)`

 The fully qualified class names for deserializers.

+These values are used in the client class to initialize the serialization providers.

+Since version 1.11 this parameter also supports a **none** key to generate a client with no serialization providers in order to enable better portability.

 Defaults to the following values.

 | Language   | Default deserializer                                                                                                                                                                                                                                    |
 |------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|